secretstartups/handbook/handbook-usage/index.html.md

 1. Have a great search function (we use Algolia), plus make it public so you can [Google search](/handbook/tools-and-tips/searching/)
 1. Test people on their [knowledge](/company/culture/all-remote/learning-and-development/) during onboarding
 1. Give real examples
 1. Avoid corporate speak, describe things like you're talking to a friend.
-For more, see our communications guide on [Say What You Mean (SWYM)](/handbook/communication/#say-what-you-mean-swym).
+For more, see our communications guide on [Simple Language](/handbook/communication/#simple-language).

 ## Wiki handbooks don't scale